-The bill aims to enhance the safety of student athletes by mandating electrocardiogram screenings as part of the medical evaluation process for participation in interscholastic athletic competitions.
-It amends existing statutes to require that students in grades 9 through 12 complete at least one electrocardiogram screening starting in the 2028-2029 school year.
-The Florida High School Athletic Association (FHSAA) is tasked with adopting bylaws that prohibit students with abnormal electrocardiogram results from participating in athletics until they provide written medical clearance from a qualified healthcare practitioner.
-Additionally, the bill provides immunity from liability for schools relying on these medical evaluations and screenings.
+The bill amends Florida Statutes to enhance the safety of student athletes by requiring electrocardiograms (ECGs) as part of the medical evaluation process for participation in interscholastic athletics.
+Specifically, it mandates that students in grades 9 through 12 must complete at least one ECG screening starting in the 2028-2029 school year, unless exempted due to religious objections or if the school district cannot secure a partnership to provide ECGs at a low cost.
+The Florida High School Athletic Association (FHSAA) is tasked with adopting bylaws that prohibit students with abnormal ECG results from participating in athletics until they obtain written medical clearance from a qualified healthcare practitioner.

 H 1135 c1: 1002.20